 Figure 14.
 VIIRS night-time SSTskin values relative to subsurface temperatures measured from buoys separated into 6 latitude bands.
 The box represents the inter-quartile range, the black bar is the monthly median and the whiskers show the outliers.
 Red horizontal line at -0.17K is the expected cool skin offset.
 Data are for best quality retrievals (best quality).

-The spatial consistency of retrieval errors relative to in situ buoys corrected for the cool skin bias are shown in Figure 15 and Figure 16 using a 1o resolution grid, best quality MUDB records for 2012 through 2016.
+The spatial consistency of retrieval errors relative to in situ buoys corrected for the cool skin bias are shown in Figure 15 and Figure 16 using a 1o resolution grid and best quality MUDB records for 2012-2016.
 Regions of tropical regions with higher water vapor and dust regions indicate an increase in the robust standard deviation.
 Known regions with high atmospheric dust, West of Africa and in the Arabian Peninsula, generally have a cold bias often > 0.5 K , indicating that the VIIRS quality flags are still not sufficiently identifying and masking episodic dust events.